powderblock/GraphingApp/README.md

 GraphingApp
 ===========

-An experimentally application for graphing data.
+An experimental application for graphing data.